GoogleCloudPlatform/gke-monitoring-tutorial/README.md

 $ terraform plan
 ```

 `plan` will prompt for any variables that do not have defaults and will output all the changes that Terraform will perform when applied.

+*Note*: If this is a new project, you'll likely need to enable the [Cloud Resource Manager API](https://console.cloud.google.com/apis/api/cloudresourcemanager.googleapis.com/overview).
+Otherwise, running Terraform will result in an error.

 If everything looks good then it is time to put Terraform to work assembling your cloud infrastructure:

 ```console
 $ terraform apply